chalda/DiscordBot/README.md

 7) Navigate to wherever you extracted the project with cd. "cd C:\Users\Alex\Downloads\DiscordBot\"

 8) Download requirements with "npm install"
+	- it seems a lot of people have problems with this step, please follow this guide: http://stackoverflow.com/questions/21365714/nodejs-error-installing-with-npm

 9) Run the bot with "node discord_bot.js"